 Tip: Similar to moderation codes, the best practice is to accept the selection made by the Bazaarvoice moderators.
-If you find that you often disagree with how reviews are classified, contact Bazaarvoice Client Care to revisit your moderation guidelines.
+If you find that you often disagree with how reviews are classified, contact Bazaarvoice Support to revisit your moderation guidelines.

 Respond to negative reviews

 Consumers provide product feedback and insights.
 In return, they want responses that demonstrate you are listening and acting on input.
 By responding to negative reviews, you can increase consumer satisfaction and confidence, manage expectations, and provide information about future product improvements.
 You can also discuss consumer success stories, suggest products that complement the reviewed product, or provide answers to questions in a review to encourage additional purchases.